nmiri-nagoya-nsaito/docker-python-dev-nvidia/README.md

-# docker-python-dev
+# docker-python-dev-nvidia
-a docker project for python development environment based on ubuntu (xenial)
+Docker project for python development environment based on ubuntu (xenial) with NVIDIA GPU

 ## How to use
 1. build image